near/near-analytics/CONTRIBUTING.md

 - [ ] The PR includes exhaustive explanation, what is being added, why, how do you plan to use this data;
 - [ ] The PR includes performance measurements for the queries to the Indexer DB;
 - [ ] The code is tested properly.
 Please set up your own environment and make end-to-end testing by computing the data for 4-5 days.
-I kindly suggest using Testnet for testing purposes, the average load there is lower;
+I kindly suggest using testnet for testing purposes, the average load there is lower;
 - [ ] Review the code yourself before assigning the reviewer.